 Co-op in Elden Ring feels like the one aspect of FromSoft's formula that wasn't adequately adapted to its new, open world setting.
 The tangle of items, disconnects, and restrictions was enough to make me throw up my hands and completely ignore online play in my time with the game.

-Veteran Souls series modder LukeYui (opens in new tab) (Blue Sentinel (opens in new tab), Sekiro Online (opens in new tab)) created his own alternative, Seamless Co-op (opens in new tab), that just launched in open beta.
+Veteran Souls series modder LukeYui (Blue Sentinel, Sekiro Online) created his own alternative, Seamless Co-op, that just launched in open beta.
 I tried it with a friend and it was like dark magic—convenient, seamless cooperative play with relatively few shortcomings for its early state, and it won't impact your prior saves or account status to boot.

 Chatting with LukeYui ahead of release, I was shocked to discover he doesn't have professional experience in networking or IT.
 In what is perhaps the biggest flex I've heard on the job, he told me that reverse engineering and reworking the online functionality of these games is "just a hobby".
 That being said, the success and reliability of his previous projects speaks for itself, and I found Seamless Co-op to have a professional level of care and craftsmanship.